pylint-dev/pylint/doc/development_guide/how_tos/custom_checkers.rst

 ..
 Note::

     ``my_plugin`` refers to a module called ``my_plugin.py``.
-    This module can be made available to pylint by putting this module's parent directory in your ``PYTHONPATH``
+    The preferred way of making this plugin available to pylint is by installing it as a package, such as with ``pip install .``.

-    environment variable or by adding the ``my_plugin.py`` file to the ``pylint/checkers`` directory if running from source.
+    Alternatively, this module can be made available to pylint by putting this module's parent directory in your ``PYTHONPATH`` environment variable or by adding the ``my_plugin.py`` file to the ``pylint/checkers`` directory if running from source.